Podocarpus matudae

 Podocarpus matudae is a species of conifer in the family Podocarpaceae.
-It is found in Guatemala, El Salvador, Honduras and Mexico.
+It is native to Guatemala, El Salvador, Honduras and Mexico.

 Description

-Podocarpus matudae can form large trees growing to 30 m or more in height, with a trunk diameter of up to 1.5 m.
+Podocarpus matudae is a large tree growing to 30 m or more in height, with a trunk diameter of up to 1.5 m.
 The trunk is usually monopodial and erect.
 Young trees have thin, smooth, light brown-coloured bark which becomes scaly and grey in colour with age and weathering.
 Branches tend to be spreading or ascendent, with trees forming a large domed crown with age.
 Branchlets are straight and slender, with fine grooves formed from leaf bases of fallen foliage.

-The flattened leaves are evergreen and can be lanceolate, straight or slightly falcate in shape, even on the same branchlet and have a leathery texture with a prominent, but narrow midrib.
+The flattened leaves can be lanceolate, straight or slightly falcate in shape, even on the same branchlet and have a leathery texture with a prominent, but narrow midrib.
 Saplings and young plants have longer and wider foliage than mature trees: leaves may be up to 20 cm in length and 17 mm in width in saplings, reduced to between 5–14 cm x 8–13 mm in mature trees.

 Solitary cylindrical pollen cones develop at leaf base axils, and when fully grown, may be 30-34 mm in length and 4-5 mm in width.
 Seed cones are also solitary, held on short peduncles arising from leaf base axils and become swollen, red and succulent before turning a brown-purple colour.
 Seeds are 6-8 mm in length, slightly flattened and oval-shaped becoming dark brown when dried.